 As discussed in Note 2 to our financial statements, if we purchase a security and finance it with a repurchase agreement, and the transaction is considered linked under ASC 860-10, we will record the initial transfer and repurchase financing on a net basis and record a forward commitment to purchase assets as a derivative instrument with changes in market value being recorded on the consolidated statement of operations.
 Throughout Item 2, where we disclose our unlinked investment portfolio and the related repurchase agreements that finance it, we have shown the repurchase agreements inclusive of those treated as linked transactions for GAAP along with reconciliation to GAAP.
-Furthermore, our unlinked securities portfolio also includes unconsolidated ownership interests in affiliates that are accounted for using the equity method.
-The presentation inclusive of linked transactions and investments held within affiliated entities is consistent with how the Company's management evaluates the business, and the Company believes this presentation provides the most accurate depiction of its investment portfolio and financial condition.
+Furthermore, our unlinked securities portfolio in Item 2 also includes TBAs, which are certain Agency RMBS whose underlying collateral is not identified until shortly (generally two days) before the purchase or sale settlement date, that are accounted for as derivatives for GAAP, and unconsolidated ownership interests in affiliates that are accounted for using the equity method.
+The presentation inclusive of linked transactions, TBAs, and investments held within affiliated entities is consistent with how the Company's management evaluates the business, and the Company believes this presentation provides the most accurate depiction of its investment portfolio and financial condition.

-The following table presents a reconciliation of certain information related to securities inclusive of unlinked securities and investment in affiliates to securities on a GAAP basis as of June 30, 2014:
+The following table presents a reconciliation of certain information related to investments inclusive of unlinked securities, TBAs and investment in affiliates to investments on a GAAP basis as of September 30, 2014: